Kwame Nkrumah: Armed forces

-In 1956, Ghana took control of the Royal West African Frontier Force (RWAFF), Gold Coast Regiment, from the British War Office.
+In 1956, the Gold Coast took control of the Royal West African Frontier Force (RWAFF), Gold Coast Regiment, from the British War Office.
 This force had formerly been deployed to quell internal dissent, and occasionally to fight in wars: most recently, in World War II, against the Japanese in India and Burma.
 The most senior officers in this force were British, and, although training of African officers began in 1947, only 28 of 212 officers in December 1956 were indigenous Africans.
 The British officers still received British salaries, which vastly exceeded those allotted to their Ghanaian counterparts.
 Concerned about a possible military coup, Nkrumah delayed the placement of African officers in top leadership roles.

 Nkrumah quickly established the Ghanaian Air Force, acquiring 14 Beaver airplanes from Canada and setting up a flight school with British instructors.
 Otters, Caribou, and Chipmunks were to follow.
 Ghana also obtained four Ilyushin-18 aircraft from the Soviet Union.
 Preparation began in April 1959 with assistance from India and Israel.
+Nkrumah also established a gliding school led by Hanna Reitsch and J.E.S. de Graft-Hayford.

 The Ghanaian Navy received two inshore minesweepers with 40mm and 20mm guns, the Afadzato and the Yogaga, from Britain in December 1959.
 It subsequently received the Elmina and the Komenda, seaward defence boats with 40-millimetre guns.
 The Navy's flagship, and training ship, was the Achimota, a British yacht constructed during World War II.
 In 1961, the Navy ordered two 600-ton corvettes, the Keta and Kromantse, from Vosper & Company and received them in 1967.
 It also procured four Soviet patrol boats.
 Naval officers were trained at the Britannia Royal Naval College in Dartmouth.
 The Ghanaian military budget rose each year, from $9.35 million (US dollars) in 1958 to $47 million in 1965.

-The first international deployment of the Ghanaian armed forces was to Congo (Léopoldville/Kinshasa), where Ghanaian troops were airlifted in 1960 at the beginning of the Congo crisis.
+The first international deployment of the Ghanaian armed forces was to the Congo (Léopoldville/Kinshasa), where Ghanaian troops were airlifted in 1960 at the beginning of the Congo Crisis.
 One week after Belgian troops occupied the lucrative mining province of Katanga, Ghana dispatched more than a thousand of its own troops to join a United Nations force.
 The use of British officers in this context was politically unacceptable, and this event occasioned a hasty transfer of officer positions to Ghanaians.
 The Congo war was long and difficult.
 On 19 January 1961 the Third Infantry Battalion mutinied.
 On 28 April 1961, 43 men were massacred in a surprise attack by the Congolese army.

 Ghana also gave military support to rebels fighting against Ian Smith's white-minority government in Rhodesia (now Zimbabwe), which had unilaterally declared independence from Britain in 1965.